 A forecast study14 looked at the impact the two North Runway operating restrictions and overall runway capacity on airline schedules, taking into account the impacts on aircraft rotations throughout the day.
-The study showed the impact caused by the two operating restrictions is a loss of air traffic movements in the night period and associated loss of 1.1 million passengers per year (3.5 percent decrease) and a cumulative loss over four-years (between 2022, when Runway North Runway is expected to be operational, and 2025) of 4.3 million passengers.
+The study showed the impact caused by the two operating restrictions is a loss of air traffic movements in the night period and associated cumulative loss over four-years (between 2022, when Runway North Runway is expected to be operational, and 2025) of 6.3 million passengers.

-The Forecast without New Measures scenario would therefore avoid the impacts associated with the operating restriction constraints as forecast demand returns to pre-covid-19 levels expected to be in 2025.
+The Forecast without New Measures scenario would therefore avoid the impacts associated with the operating restriction constraints as forecast demand returns to pre-Covid-19 levels expected to be in 2025.
 Avoidance of the capacity constraints would provide Dublin Airport the ability to meet demand up to 2025 and maintain its competitiveness in the European aviation network as the travel industry recovers post- Covid-19 where air connectivity will be critically important.